SpectralShifts Blog

 • CDMA had the best voice clarity (QoS); pre-dating Verizon’s “Can you hear me now” campaign by 6 years

-• easy to use
+• easy to use interface

 • usable across an array of contexts

-• ubiquitous in terms of access
+• ubiquitous in terms of their access

-• universal in their appeal
+• universal in terms of appeal

+Typically, most people refer only to user interface (UI or UX) or user experience (UE), but those aren't granular enough to accomodate the enormous range of demand at the margin.
 Look at any successful product or service introduction over the past 30 years and they’ve scored high on all 4 demand elements.
 The most profitable and self-sustaining products and solutions have been those that maximized perceived utility demand versus marginal cost.
 Apple is the most recent example of this.

 The growth in adoption we are witnessing today from applications like Pinterest, Facebook and Instagram (underscored in this blogpost from Fred Wilson) is like stadium lights compared with the candlelight of the 1990s.
 What took 2 years is taking 2 months.
 You’ll find the successful applications and technologies score high on the 4Cs and 4Us checklists before they turn the lights on and join the iOS and Android parties.